 So with this project, we added wooden frames around the window to give it a more rustic feel.
 We also incorporated wood into the ceiling to make the space more cohesive.
 To make the ceiling stand out, we used a ceiling style called coffer ceiling.
 This adds a decorative detail to the cellar.
 Through these little touches, the overall vibe and design of the basement wine cellar were elevated.

 Onto wine storage — the selection and making of the perfect wine racks.

 There are two options when looking into wooden wine racks: modular and custom.
 Modular wine racks are ready-made wine racks that you can stack on top of each other.
 This is a good starting point for your wine storage if your collection is still small.
-However, to make sure your cellar retains its aesthetic, you need to plan in advance which racks you want and how you want to stack them as you grow your collection.
+However, to make sure your cellar retains its aesthetic, you need to plan which racks you want and how you want to stack them as you grow your collection.
 This could be inconvenient and stressful.
 If you are looking for a more convenient way of growing your storage in the future while maintaining the luxurious feel of your wine racks, we recommend having them custom-built.

 With a custom wine rack, the aesthetic of your basement wine cellar in Seattle is guaranteed.
 You can also choose between wood, metal, and acrylic when customizing your wine racks.

 For this specific project, we used dark finish wood to compliment the colors of the basement wine cellar.
 We designed the custom wooden wine racks to be able to hold the bottles in multiple ways.
 There are vertical racks that cohesively showcase the corks.
 There is also storage that showcases the bottles perfectly by having them lay on a more slanted wine rack.
 Then we have diagonal wine racks that top off the basement wine cellar with an old-world feel.